 (1) Types of Academic Dishonesty

-The following incidences provide examples of the most common types of academic dishonesty, but other instances may occur outside of the definitions defined here.
+The following incidences provide examples of the most common types of academic dishonesty, but other instances may occur outside of the categories defined here.

 (d) Facilitating Academic Dishonesty

-Students who knowingly or negligently allow their work to be used by other students or who otherwise aid others in academic dishonesty are violating academic integrity.
+Students who knowingly or negligently allow their work to be used by other students or who otherwise aid others in academic dishonesty are in violation of the academic integrity.

 (e) Denying Others Access to Information or Material